webtorrent/bittorrent-tracker/README.md

 var peerId = new Buffer('01234567890123456789')
 var port = 6881

+// optional options dictionary var opts = {
+  rtcConfig: {}, // RTCPeerConnection configuration object
+  wrtc: {}, // custom webrtc impl (useful in node.js)
+  getAnnounceOpts: function () {
+    // provide a callback that will be called whenever announce() is called
+    // internally (on timer), or by the user return {
+      uploaded: 0,
+      downloaded: 0,
+      left: 0,
+      customParam: 'blah' // custom parameters supported
+    }
+  }
+}

 var client = new Client(peerId, port, parsedTorrent)

 client.on('error', function (err) {